Endpoint reference¶

 email is included if the participant granted profile.read.
 The scope is per-participant and may be declined on the consent screen.

-Developer endpoints¶
+Developer and OAuth management endpoints¶

 POST /oauth/revoke¶